ros-tooling/cross_compile/README.md

 ### Custom data directory

-Your custom setup script (see preceding) may need some data that is not accessible within the sysroot creation environment.
+Your custom setup or rosdep script (see preceding sections) may need some data that is not otherwise accessible.
-For example, you need custom rosdep rules files to find and install your dependencies.
+For example, you need to copy some precompiled vendor binaries to a specific location, or provide custom rosdep rules files.
 For this use case, you can use the option `--custom-data-dir` to point to an arbitrary path.
 The sysroot build copies this directory into the build environment, where it's available for use by your custom setup script at `./custom-data/`.